Open Orthodoxy: Terminology

+Sylvia Barack Fishman, a professor of Judaic studies at Brandeis University, stated that some critics use the term "Open Orthodox" derogatorily rather than descriptively to delegitimize Modern Orthodox Jewish leaders, institutions, and laypersons who support women’s leadership in Judaism.

+Institutions

 Yeshivat Chovevei Torah

 In 1999 Weiss founded Yeshivat Chovevei Torah Rabbinical School (YCT), which is currently located in the Riverdale section of the Bronx, New York.
 Following its opening as a yeshiva, a rabbinical school was opened in September 2000 with its first class of seven students.
-While the institution is a Modern Orthodox Yeshiva, at its inception, YCT initially described itself as an "open Orthodox," and its mission statement made heavy use of the term its founder Weiss had coined.
+While the institution today described itself as Modern Orthodox, YCT, until recently, described itself as an "Open Orthodox," and its mission statement made heavy use of the term its founder Weiss had coined.

 Controversies over YCT came to a head when in 2006 YCT applied for membership in the Rabbinical Council of America, the rabbinical body affiliated with the Orthodox Union, the largest North American Modern and Centrist Orthodox body.
 YCT subsequently withdrew their application when it became apparent that the application would be denied.